- Verify that hidden components are present and connected properly

 X-rays have enabled all of this, plus they have had the added benefit of being able to be used in the field with portable x-ray machines.

-Today, however, the aerospace industry has led the way, and other industrial manufacturing is following by using digital radiology for NDT.
+Today, however, the aerospace industry has led the way, and other industrial manufacturing is following using digital radiology for NDT.
 Digital radiography helps companies to implement continuous product improvement as well as improved inspection efficiency, productivity and profit margins.

 How to Solve the Film Problem when you Convert to Digital NDT